Has Dipika Kakar Changed Her Name To Faiza After Marrying Shoaib Ibrahim?

 Shoaib Praises Dipika

-The actress said that it was the best part (wedding in the village) as this gave them a chance to perform all the rituals in a typical desi style.
+The actress said that it was the best part (wedding in the village) as this gave them a chance to perform all the rituals in desi style.
 On the other hand, Shoaib praised Dipika, saying that she looked the most beautiful on the wedding day.

 (Images Source: Instagram)